The Early Days: Presbyterian Meeting House Burial Ground

 William Hunter (1731 – 1792) Mayor of Alexandria; Founder of the St. Andrew’s Society

-As an esteemed citizen, Hunter also contributed to the spiritual fabric of Alexandria as an Elder in the Presbyterian Church and was actively involved with the Alexandria-Washington Masonic Lodge.
-His domestic life is remembered at 501 Duke Street, the residence that marked an important period of his life.
-William Hunter passed away on November 19, 1792, at the age of 61.
-In honor of his legacy, the St. Andrew’s Society, which he had founded, erected a monument in his memory.
+Hunter’s dedication to Alexandria extended through multiple roles.
+He served as an Elder in the Presbyterian Church and was an active member of the Alexandria-Washington Masonic Lodge.
+His home at 501 Duke Street became a significant part of the town’s landscape.
+When Hunter passed away on November 19, 1792, at age 61, the St. Andrew’s Society honored his contributions by erecting a monument in his memory.

 Relieve the Distressed Nemo me impune lacessit Sacred to the Memory of WILLIAM HUNTER, Jun Born Gafton, Scotland.
 January 20, 1731 The Characteriftics of his life were Unbounded Benevolence and Friendship.
 He Died in Alexandria November 19, 17792 Beloved Efteemend and Lamented The ST. ANDREWS SOCIETY OF ALEXANDRIA Whofe Founder he was an Among whom he Rifided Until removed by Death Erect this Monument Af a Tribute of Gratitude and Refpect |